Analysing the Intergovernmental Platform on Biodiversity and Ecosystem Services

-A GESA alumni collaboration: In 2014, Dan Suarez, a GESA 2013 alumnus, and Katja Heubach, an alumna from 2011, joined forces to carry out collaborative event ethnography at the second meeting of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).
+A Global Environments Summer Academy (GESA) alumni collaboration: In 2014, Dan Suarez, a GESA 2013 alumnus, and Katja Heubach, an alumna from 2011, joined forces to carry out collaborative event ethnography at the second meeting of the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES).

 Payments for Ecosystem Services (PES) are a controversial approach to environmental protection.
 As Suarez states in his GEN blog post about the IPBES, proponents argue that ecosystem services provide ‘new arguments, new allies, new resources and a powerful framework for aligning conservation with the priorities of a green economy’.
 Conversely, critics raise concerns about ecosystem services being a narrow re-conceptualisation of biodiversity conservation that are founded neoliberal values and the commodification of nature and do not take into account non-monetary aspects of nature.
 The IPBES is, according to Suarez, a ‘prominent crystallization of these past two decades of transnational consensus building around ecosystem services policy discourse’.
 Suarez describes his research on the IPBES, providing a balanced perspective on its potential problems and the opportunities it may represent.